dragonlock2/RaoTA/README.md

 cd ../brutecppCC
 make
 ```
-Note: If the code isn't compiling, try MacOS or Ubuntu.
-We had some issues with WSL.
+Note: If the code isn't compiling, try MacOS.
+We had some issues with Linux.

 ### Installing LocalSolver